suanno/stage2/applications/phd lyon/questions.md

 + Genetic algorithm
 - ML, Reinforcement learning
 - Bio-imaging
-- Single electron microscope (charge island)
+- Single electron transistor (charge island)
 - Gas-Lattice model (about the equivalence with the ising model)
-- Electromigration (electron wind-force)
++ Electromigration (electron wind-force)
 - Optimal control theory
 - Lyapunov exponents
 - Poincarè sections and recurrence
 - Strange attractors
 - Growth is just one non-eq condition ($\Delta\mu\neq 0$).
 What are the other possible conditions?
 - TDGL equation: Derivation, interpretation of terms both on the stationary states and physical interpretation
-- Crys growth techniques: PVD, MBE
++ Crys growth techniques: PVD, MBE
 - Gorwth condition: What physical parameters ($\Delta\mu$, T, what else?)
 - Pre-patterned surface, growth on it (especially on sinusoidal profile, growth on maxima)
 - Si(100) and Si(111) reconstructions, dimer rows, isotropy at hight temperature.